learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 If you see a return value of `{count: 1}` then give yourself a big smile. :)

-Ok, if we type in state, we see that it's unchanged.
+If we type in state, we see that it's unchanged.
 We need to assign our state to be the return value of our reducer each time that we call the reducer.
 So how do we do that?
 Think hard, there's no rush.